AlexKman/BE2_Nc_Knews/README.md

 ### Description

-This is the API used in the Northcoders News Sprint which is using a database of topics, articles, comments and users
+This is the API used in the Northcoders News Sprint which is using a database of topics articles comments and users

 The database is using PSQL, and you will interact with it using [Knex](https://knexjs.org).

-##### Endpoint details
+#### Endpoint details

+**GET** /api/topics : Responds with an array of topic objects

+**POST** /api/topics/: Accepts object containing unique slug and desciption property responds with posted object

+**GET** /api/topics/:topic/articles Responds with array of articles for a given topic

+**POST** /api/topics/:topic/articles: Accepts object containing a title body and username property responds with posted article

+**GET** /api/articles: Responds with an array of article objects

+**GET** /api/articles/:article_id: Responds with an article object for a given article_id

+**PATCH** /api/articles/:article_id: Accepts an object in the form { inc_votes : newVote } responds with updated article object

+**DELETE** /api/articles/:article_id: Deletes given article by article_id responds with 204 and no content

+**GET** /api/articles/:article_id/comments: Responds with an array of comments for the given article_id

+**POST** /api/articles/:article_id/comments: Accepts an object with a body and username property responds with the posted comment object

+**PATCH** /api/articles/:article_id/comments/:comment_id: Accepts an object in the form { inc_votes : newVote } responds with updated comment

+**DELETE** /api/articles/:article_id/comments/:comment_id: Deletes given comment by comment_id responds with 204 and no content

+**GET** /api/users: Responds with an array of user objects

+**GET** /api/users/username: Responds with a user object for a given username

 ### NOTE: